mongodb/mongodb-kubernetes-operator/contributing.md

-This strategy is based on using [`operator-sdk`](https://github.com/operator-framework/operator-sdk) for running the test, and making the test-runner itself to run as a Kubernetes Pod.
+This strategy is based on using [`operator-sdk`](https://github.com/operator-framework/operator-sdk) for running the tests, and making the test-runner itself run as a Kubernetes Pod.
 This makes it easier to run the tests in environments with access to a Kubernetes cluster with no go toolchain installed locally, making it easier to reproduce our local working environments in CI/CD systems.